nejcrogelsek/nejcrogelsek/README.md

 - 📚 I’m currently learning ReactJS/NextJS, Typescript, Express (NestJS).
 I'm also learning how to work with AWS & Docker.
 - 💥 I’m looking to collaborate with other developers.
-- 🥅 2022 Goals: Master React & typescript, Complete MERN & PERN Stack.
+- 🥅 2022 Goals: Complete MERN & PERN Stack.

 ### Connect with me: